- Teach Your Dog to Come When Called

-- How To Teach a Dog Loose Leash Walking
+- Teach Your Dog Loose-Leash Walking

-- How To Teach a Dog To Sit
+- Teach Your Dog Sit

-- How To Teach a Dog To Stay
+- Teach Your Dog Stay

 To start off on the right foot (and paw!) with your pup, he’ll need to know what you expect from him.
 This will make him feel secure in his ability to meet the goals laid out for him going forward.

 The foundation of training should be based on positive reinforcement.
-Positive reinforcement is the process of giving a dog (or person!) a reward to encourage the behavior you want, like getting a pay check for going to work.
+Positive reinforcement is the process of giving a dog (or person!) a reward to encourage the behavior you want, like getting a paycheck for going to work.
 The idea is not to bribe the behavior but to train it using something your dog values.
 Avoid using punishment such as leash corrections or yelling.
 Punishment can cause a dog to become confused and unsure about what is being asked of him.
 It is important to remember that we can’t expect dogs to know what they don’t know – just like you wouldn’t expect a 2-year-old child to know how to tie his shoes.
 Patience will go a long way in helping your new puppy learn how to behave.

 Reinforcement can be anything your dog likes.
-Most people use small pieces of a “high value” food for training treats — something special — such as dried liver or even just their kibble.
+Most people use small pieces of a “high value” food for training treats — something special — such as freeze-dried liver or even just their kibble.
 Lavish praise or the chance to play with a favorite toy can also be used as a reward.
 Dogs must be taught to like praise.
 If you give the dog a treat while saying “Good dog!” in a happy voice, he will learn that praise is a good thing and can be a reward.
 Some dogs also enjoy petting.
 Food is often the most convenient way to reinforce behavior.

 Puppies can begin very simple training starting as soon as they come home, usually around 8 weeks old.
 Always keep training sessions brief — just 5 to 10 minutes —and always end on a positive note.
 If your puppy is having trouble learning a new behavior, end the session by reviewing something he already knows and give him plenty of praise and a big reward for his success.
 If your puppy gets bored or frustrated, it will ultimately be counterproductive to learning.

-How To Teach A Dog To Come
+How to Teach a Dog to Come When Called

 - Each time you say “come/name,” give your puppy a treat.
 He doesn’t have to do anything yet!
 Just repeat the word and give a treat.
 Easy!

 - Repeat this a couple of times until you can begin tossing the treat a little further away, and he can turn around to face you when you say his name.
-Avoid repeating your puppy’s name; saying it too often when he doesn’t respond makes it easier for him to ignore it.
+Note: Avoid repeating your puppy’s name; saying it too often when he doesn’t respond makes it easier for him to ignore it.
 Instead, move closer to your puppy and go back to a step where he can be successful at responding to his name the first time.

 - When they catch you, give them a lot of praise, treats or play with a tug toy.
 Coming to you should be fun!
 Continue building on these games with longer distances and in other locations.
 When training outside (always in a safe, enclosed area), it may be helpful to keep your puppy on a long leash at first.

 When your puppy comes to you, don’t reach out and grab him.
 This can be confusing or frightening for some dogs.
 If your puppy is timid, kneel and face them sideways and offer him treats as you reach for the collar.
 Never call your dog to punish!
 This will only teach him that you are unpredictable, and it is a good idea to avoid you.
 Always reward your dog heavily for responding to his or her name, even if they have been up to mischief!

-How To Teach a Dog Loose Leash Walking
+How to Teach a Dog Loose-Leash Walking

 In competition obedience training, “heel” means the dog is walking on your left side with his head even with your knee while you hold the leash loosely.
 Puppy training can be a little more relaxed with the goal being that they walk politely on a loose leash without pulling.
 Some trainers prefer to say “let’s go” or “forward” instead of “heel” when they train this easy way of walking together.